Type species: Sphinx tiliae Linnaeus, 1758.

 (Taxonomic notes. (i) At high altitudes, or when pupae are chilled just prior to the emergence of the moth, a darker form, f. montana Daniel & Wolfsberger, 1955, is produced, which was regarded as a subspecies by some, but this is unwarranted.

-(ii) Genetic evidence suggests that the isolated population from Transcaucasia, Daghestan, Azerbaijan, and northern Iran may warrant subspecific status (Ian Kitching, pers. comm.
+(ii) Genetic evidence suggests that one or more of the isolated populations from Turkey, Transcaucasia, Daghestan and Azerbaijan may warrant subspecific status (Ian Kitching, pers. comm.
 2011).
-In the adults, the wings are noticably more pointed, and reddish-brown in both sexes [see below for photo].)
+In the adults, the wings are more pointed, and reddish-brown in both sexes [see below for photo].
+However, a DNA barcode sequence of a single individual from Azerbaijan places this population firmly within the nominate subspecies (Ian Kitching, pers. comm 2015).
+This require further study.

 Holarctic; western Palaearctic region.
 Pleistocene refuge: Polycentric -- Holomediterranean refugia.